Fashion Communication and Promotion BA(Hons) 2017-18

 Fashion Writing and the Industry

 This module is designed to develop your skills in fashion writing and understand how they may be applied within the fashion industry for promotional purposes.
-The module will examine the research, practical and creative skills essential to successful writing for the fashion industry.
+The module will enable you to examine the research, practical and creative skills essential to successful writing for the fashion industry.
 It will cover the role of PR (Press/Public Relations) in fashion, and explore how fashion writing may be used as a key means of promoting fashion products and brands.
 The history, role and context of PR within the fashion industry will be covered, and the intermediary role of the media between fashion businesses and fashion consumers as a means of promotion will be explored.
-An examination of the different forms of PR (agency and in-house) and its applications will be covered.
-You will also refine your writing skills and develop an ability to critique fashion journalism, develop your fashion vocabulary and learn how to make use of contemporary and traditional theories in the creation of individual fashion texts appropriate to the fashion industry.
+You’ll be asked to examine the different forms of PR (agency and in-house) and their applications.
+You will also have the opportunity to refine your writing skills and develop an ability to critique fashion text, develop your fashion vocabulary and learn how to make use of contemporary and traditional theories in the creation of individual fashion texts appropriate to the fashion industry.
 (100% portfolio of projects).

 Intercultural Fashion Consumer

-The module will develop an appreciation of national and international consumer culture.
-It will develop an environmental market understanding of sub cultures and lifestyle, as a tool of segmentation for the purpose of targeted communication strategies.
-It builds awareness of the role of consumerism in shaping and acting as a cultural catalyst.
-It examines the identity of consumers, and the social and cultural driving forces that impact on their behaviour.
+The module will help to develop an appreciation of national and international consumer culture.
+It aims to develop an environmental market understanding of sub cultures and lifestyle, as a tool of segmentation for the purpose of targeted communication strategies.
+It allows you to build awareness of the role of consumerism in shaping and acting as a cultural catalyst.
+It also allows you to examine the identity of consumers, and the social and cultural driving forces that impact on their behaviour.
 It explores methods to affect fashion consumer behaviour with marketing communication strategies and tactics.
 It develops awareness of the myths and rituals of cultures that can inform creative communications, and considers the challenges of cross cultural communication.
 (100% portfolio of projects).

 Fashion Industry 2